DavidHrncir/Fivetran_CSDK_Snowflake_HOL/AGR_Agriculture_Livestock_Health_Monitoring/agr-lab-guide.md

 ## Step 4: Create a Streamlit Application in Snowflake

 ### 4.1 Copy the Streamlit Data App Code
-Open the **Streamlit_App** folder in this git repo into a new tab preferably.
+Open the **Streamlit_App** folder in this git repo on the other GitHub browser tab.
 Here you have two options.

 **<ins>Option 1:</ins>** Click the **app.py** file and click the copy icon in the upper right.